fsfe/forms/README.md

  * **required_vars**: an array with parameter names that has to be presented in request parameters
  * **headers**: a key-value dictionary that should be included to email as headers.
 Values could contain variables
  * **confirmation-template**: name of a template defined in templates config that will be used as confirmation email.
 For confirmation emails already provided 2 variables: "confirmation_url" and "content".
 Content is the rendered email that will be sent after confirmation
+ * **confirmation-duplicate-template**: name of a template defined in templates config that will be used for user that want make multiples signatures
  * **confirmation-subject**: custom subject for confirmation email.
 Could contain variables
+ * **confirmation-duplicate-subject**: custom subject for duplicate confirmation email.
+Could contain variables
+ * **confirmation-check-duplicates**: set to `true` to the check whether the email already confirmed (duplicated).
+Disabled by default

 ## Contribute